edibotopic/babylonjs-snippets/README.md

 ### 1.0.0

-Initial release of plugin containing all major snippets from the Babylon.js playground along with the following for creating a default scene:
+Major initial release of plugin containing all major snippets from the Babylon.js playground along with the following for creating a default scene:

 - HTML Scene
 - JS Scene

+### 1.0.1-1.0.3

+- Fixed some typos
+- Marketplace styling

 -----------------------------------------------------------------------------------------------------------